Taman Perindustrian Puchong LRT station

-Taman Perindustrian Puchong LRT station (abbreviate as TPP LRT Station) is a Light Rapid Transit station at Puchong Industrial Park, in Puchong, Selangor, Malaysia.
-It is part of the Sri Petaling Line, which is situated between Bandar Puteri station and Pusat Bandar Puchong station.
-Like most other LRT stations operating in Klang Valley, this station is elevated.
+Taman Perindustrian Puchong LRT station is a Malaysian light rapid transit (LRT) station serving the Puchong Industrial Park, Puchong, Selangor.
+It is part of the LRT Sri Petaling Line.
+Like most other LRT stations operating in the Klang Valley, this station is elevated.

-The station is situated beside Rakan Muda Complex, with 1M4U Sentral situated in it.
-A pedestrian bridge over Damansara-Puchong Expressway connects the station to the shopping area in Bandar Puteri Puchong.
+The station is situated beside the Rakan Muda Complex, with the 1Malaysia for Youth (1M4U) centre situated in it.
+A pedestrian bridge over the Damansara–Puchong Expressway connects the station to the shopping district of Bandar Puteri Puchong.

-This station probably holds the distinction for having the longest station name with 25 character among all rapid transit stations in the Kuala Lumpur rapid transit network.
+This station probably holds the distinction for having the longest station name within the Rapid KL network, having 25 characters in its name.